anathonous/anathonous.github.io/_posts/2021-02-02-MacProFreeBSD.md

 categories: [FreeBSD]
 ---

-Two years ago I recently installed FreeBSD 12.0 on a MacPro 1,1.
+Two years ago I installed FreeBSD 12.0 on a MacPro 1,1.
 Everything should still work on 12.2.

 Due to the EFI being 32bit I had to use a website and tool to remove EFI functions from the installer.
 (I have since updated my EFI to 2,1)